Shekoovic100/MovieTask/README.md

 ### Movie Listing:

-- Design Build with Swift UI.
+- Design Build with SwiftUI.
 - Fetches Movies from the TMDB API.
 - Displays Movies in a paginated way.